 The transaction price was allocated to the single performance obligation of research and development services.
 The Company is recognizing revenue as the underlying services are performed using a proportional performance model, over the period of service using input-based measurements of total costs, including total full-time equivalent effort incurred to date as a percentage of total costs expected, which best reflects the progress towards satisfaction of the performance obligation.
 In December 2020, the Company received a payment of \$0.5 million upon the achievement of specified scientific criteria.
-The Company concluded that the payment represents consideration for a single performance obligation to perform lead optimization activities, and is recognizing revenue as the underlying services are performed using a proportional performance model, over the period of service using input based measurements of total costs, including total full time equivalent effort and external costs incurred to date as a percentage of total costs, which best reflects the progress towards satisfaction of the performance obligation.
+The Company concluded that the payment represents consideration for a single performance obligation to perform lead optimization activities, and is recognizing revenue as the underlying services are performed using a proportional performance model, over the period of service using input based measurements of total costs, including total full time equivalent effort and external costs incurred to date as a percentage of total costs, which best reflects the progress towards satisfaction of service using input based measurements of total costs, including total full time equivalent effort and external costs incurred to date as a percentage of total expected costs, which best reflects the progress towards satisfaction of the performance obligation.